martin-wegmann/SMILE_seas_forecast/README.md

-# SLP and T2M anomaly forecasts for the 20th century based on ML forecasts with SSTs as input
+# SLP and T2M anomaly forecasts for the 20th century based on ML methods with SSTs as input

 ##  Author
 Martin Wegmann